-(1,350 contact hours of didactic and laboratory practice) Normal program length - One year.
+(36 semester-credits of didactic, laboratory and "out-of-class" work) Normal program length - One year.
 Credential: Certificate

 This program develops in students the skills to perform effectively at the workplace tasks related to skin care and esthetics.
 It provides students with the skills to apply makeup techniques in each situation with the proper use of cosmetics.
 It provides physiological knowledge about the human body, its characteristics and diseases that affect any person.
 Also the use of various devices used in the field of esthetics as an aid to beauty treatments is discussed in details.
 Upon completing the program the participant will have the skills to get an entry-level job in the field of esthetics.